 The Old Testament has several names for God.
 In Hebrew, God’s name varies pending the authorial source.
 El and Yahweh are the two most common names for God, deriving from the Elohist and Yawhist sources of the Torah.
 But how did El, Elohim, El Shaddhai, El Elyon, become Yahweh?
 For that we have to look to the formation of the Kingdom of Israel under Saul, David, and Solomon as well as Moses and the nature of the god who revealed himself to Moses.

 It is now generally accepted that the Israelites were a branch of Canaanites.
 The Canaanite pantheon included many gods, the supreme god of the Canaanite pantheon being El.
 Modern biblical critics assert that the Elohist source carries with it the memory of the Canaanite heritage—hence the name of God being variations of El.
 Other gods in the pantheon included Baal and Asherah.
-Yahweh, however, may not have been part of the pantheon but became associated with the Israelites in their cleavage from Canaanite identity.
+Yahweh, however, may not have been part of the pantheon but became associated with the Israelites in their cleavage from Canaanite identity (there is debate whether Yahweh was a minor Canaanite deity or if Yahweh’s origins lay elsewhere).
 So how did Yahweh become God?

 Throughout the mature Old Testament narrative, God is constantly invoked as a God of War.
 When Moses leads the Israelites out of Egypt, the jubilant Israelites sing to God, calling him a “man of war”: “The LORD is a man of war.”
 The triumph of God in the Exodus narrative is battling with Pharoah’s army and defeating it—a characteristic of war god literature also tied to the Kenite-Midianite thesis of Yahweh’s origin as an Arabian war deity (Moses meets God in the direction of Arabia and his father is a Midianite, etc.).
 When the Israelites enter Canaan, Joshua is their warlord leader and most of God’s commands to Joshua and the Israelites are militaristic in nature, furthering the depiction of God inherited from Moses and the Exodus.